What is Premiere Pro CC?

 Do I need a specific graphics card to get faster performance when using the GPU-accelerated features?

 Premiere Pro CC has a scalable architecture, so performance scales with the speed of your system.
 The minimum system requirements for your workflow depend on the type of content you plan to work with.
 With native 64-bit support, Premiere Pro CC can take advantage of all the available RAM on your system.
 For multicore systems, Adobe recommends 4GB or more of RAM per core.
-On any system, you will see substantial performance gains as you add more RAM.
+On any system, you can see substantial performance gains as you add more RAM.
 16GB of RAM is a good baseline if you plan to run multiple applications simultaneously.
 Plus, the Adobe Mercury Transmit plug-in enables tighter integration with third-party I/O hardware.

 Does Premiere Pro CC support the hardware, camera, and other software I use?

 Premiere Pro supports a broad range of hardware and software for Mac OS and Windows, so you can choose from a range of workstations and capture cards to build the editing system that meets your needs and budget.
-Enhance your system with additional plug-ins, including many from Adobe After Effects.
+Enhance your system with more plug-ins, including many from Adobe After Effects.
 Premiere Pro CC works with a variety of third-party hardware, including capture cards and decks.
 Check third-party hardware compatibility for the most current listing of supported hardware.

 Is Premiere Pro CC compatible with Windows 10?